42ABC/PDS_local/readme.txt

 To control the file it reads, see the line with CHANGEME in the code However, checkPDS.py requires that the necessary group tables be created to run, in a folder called tablesAll, with the name "tableGROUPORDER_GID.txt".

-analyze64data.py will analyze the output from search64.cpp Run with: python analyze64data2.py < run_output/search64_output.txt
-(For this program, the input needs to be piped in via stdin)